jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

              <SPAN class="kwrd">return</SPAN> Reverse(strParam.Substring(1)) + strParam.Substring(0, 1);
          }
      }</PRE>

-<P>Now, here the author might be able to earn a pass.
+Now, here the author might be able to earn a pass.
 It’s possible that somewhere in his book he talks about recursive functions, and uses this as an example.
 Then, if might be OK.
 I mean, it is the only reason I can think of that someone might want a function which reverses a string – despite ubiquity of string reversing functions in libraries like this.
-But, he presented it on his blog as a collection of string functions, so we’ll have to judge them on that basis.  </P>
+But, he presented it on his blog as a collection of string functions, so we’ll have to judge them on that basis.

-<P>Again we have lots of string manipulation to accomplish something simple --- where there are already method built into the framework to handle such things:</P><PRE class="csharpcode"><SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String Reverse(String strParam)
+Again we have lots of string manipulation to accomplish something simple --- where there are already method built into the framework to handle such things:

+<PRE class="csharpcode"><SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String Reverse(String strParam)
 {
      <SPAN class="kwrd">byte</SPAN>[] rev = Encoding.ASCII.GetBytes(strParam);
      Array.Reverse(rev);